simmundi/trurl/docs/ecs.md

 It allows for running pieces of logic, called *systems*, but engine does not store or manage `System` instances.

-The list of components available and noCacheSession configuration are **immutable** and initialized at construction time.
+The list of components available and session configuration are **immutable** and initialized at construction time.
 On the other hand, different objects can require existence of certain components.